stevana/pipelining-with-disruptor/README.md

 of we would like our pipelines to do.

 We'll then give our first parallel implementation of pipelines using "normal" queues.
-The main point here is to recap of the problem that arises from using "normal" queues, but we'll also sketch how one can test the parallel implementation using the model.
+The main point here is to recap of the problem with copying data that arises from using "normal" queues, but we'll also sketch how one can test the parallel implementation using the model.

 After that we'll have a look at the Disruptor API, sketch its single producer implementation and discuss how it helps solve the problems we identified in the